open-pioneer/trails-openlayers-base-packages/src/packages/react-utils/README.md

 </ConfigureTitledSection>
 ```

-The topmost heading(s) in `TheRestOfYourApplication` will start at level 2, and nested headings will use increasing levels as usual.
+In the preceding example the topmost heading(s) in `TheRestOfYourApplication` start at level 2, and nested headings use increasing levels as usual.
 For more details, see the API documentation.

 ## Hooks